floroz/learn-german/prepositions.md

-# German Prepositions (A1/A2 Focus)
+# Deutsche Präpositionen (German Prepositions - A1/A2 Focus)

 Prepositions are words that link nouns, pronouns, or phrases to other words within a sentence.
 They often indicate location, direction, time, cause, or manner.
 In German, prepositions are crucial because they **govern a specific grammatical case** (Accusative, Dative, or sometimes Genitive).
 Some prepositions, known as "two-way" or "dual" prepositions, can take either Accusative or Dative depending on the context (motion vs. location).

 ---

-## 1. Prepositions that Always Take the Accusative Case
+## 1. Präpositionen mit Akkusativ (Prepositions that Always Take the Accusative Case)
 These prepositions are always followed by a noun or pronoun in the Accusative case.
 A common mnemonic is **DOGFUB** (or FUDGE-O, or similar):
 *   **D**urch (through)